getodk/web-forms/README.md

 - [xpath](/packages/xpath): XPath evaluator with ODK XForms extensions
 - [scenario](/packages/scenario): engine client used to express tests on forms
 - [ui-solid](/packages/ui-solid): form-filling frontend built with Solid, likely not as up-to-date as the Vue client

+Run the preview with `yarn workspace @getodk/web-forms dev`.

 ## Project status